ashokkumar2005/Hospital-management-backend/README.md

-# Hospital Management System – Backend
+# 🏥 Hospital Management System – Backend API

+This is a **complete backend project** built using **Node.js, Express.js, and MongoDB** for managing hospital operations.
+The project includes authentication, appointment management, blood donation features, and an AI‑based symptom checker.

+This project is part of my journey to becoming a **MERN Full‑Stack Developer** and focuses on real‑world backend development concepts.

+---

 ## 📌 Project Overview

-The **Hospital Management System Backend** is built using **Node.js, Express.js, and MongoDB**.

-It provides REST APIs for managing:
+The **Hospital Management System Backend** provides secure REST APIs for managing:

 * Patients
 * Doctors